brooklynrail/brooklynrail-platform/content/events/2021/07/cue-art-foundation.md

   Wei, and Ann C. Collins in conversation
 summary: CUE Executive Director Corina Larkin, Board Members Ted Berger and Lilly Wei, and artists Miatta Kawinzi and Kambui Olujimi join Rail contributor Ann C. Collins for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Miatta Kawinzi.
 people:
   - person: theodore-s-berger
   - person: miatta-kawinzi